 I'll tell you what does not sit right with me.
 The preventable complications allowed these hospitals to collect fees for services rendered to the patients that they injured.
 How is that fair?
 That is like if you go to a car dealer and they purposely mess up your motor so that you will have to bring your car back for more service.

-If you are injured due to medical negligence caused by a hospital or doctor in the State of Maryland, call Goldberg Finnegan for a free phone consultation with a Registered Nurse who is also an attorney.
-If we take your case, there are no fees or costs unless there is a recovery.
+If you are injured due to medical negligence caused by a hospital or doctor in the State of Maryland, call a Silver Spring personal injury attorney at Goldberg Finnegan for a free phone consultation with a Registered Nurse who is also an attorney.
+If our medical malpractice lawyers we take your case, there are no fees or costs unless there is a recovery.